rimas-kudelis/FOSOAuthServerBundle/Resources/doc/index.md

 ## Prerequisites

-This version of the bundle requires Symfony 7
+This version of the bundle requires :
+- Symfony 7 on branch 5.0 or 5.1
+- Symfony 6 on branch 4.0
+- Symfony 5 on branch 3.0

 #### Translations